NKrvavica/fqs/On_computing_roots.md

 **Abstract**

 This document examines various ways to compute roots of cubic (3rd order polynomial) and quartic (4th order polynomial) equations in Python.
-First, two numerical algorithms, available from Numpy (`roots` and `linalg.eigvals`), were analyzed.
+First, two numerical algorithms, available from Numpy package (`roots` and `linalg.eigvals`), were analyzed.
 Then, an optimized closed-form analytical solutions to cubic and quartic equations were implemented and examined.
 Finally, the analytical solutions were vectorized by using `numpy` arrays in order to avoid slow python iterations when multiple polynomials are solved.
 All these functions were evaluated by comparing their computational speeds.
 Analytical cubic and quartic solvers were one order of magnitude faster than both numerical Numpy functions for a single polynomial.
-When a large set of polynomials were given as input, the vectorized analytical solver outperformed `linalg.eigvals` by one order of magnitude, and `roots` (inside a list comprehension) by two orders of magnitude.
+When a large set of polynomials were given as input, the vectorized analytical solver outperformed the numerical Numpy functions by one and two orders of magnitude, respectively.

-**Keywords:** _cubic_, _quartic_, _python_, _numpy_, _closed-form_, _polynomial roots_, _eigenvalues_
+**Keywords:** _cubic_, _quartic_, _python_, _numpy_, _closed-form_, _polynomial roots_, _eigenvalues_, _fqs_

 ## Introduction

-In scientific computing we are sometimes faced with solving roots of a [cubic](https://en.wikipedia.org/wiki/Cubic_function) (3rd order polynomial) or [quartic](https://en.wikipedia.org/wiki/Quartic_function) equation (4th order polynomial) to get crucial information about the characteristics of some physical process.
-These issues are regularly encountered when analyzing dynamic systems described by three or four differential equations.
+In scientific computing we are sometimes faced with solving roots of a [cubic](https://en.wikipedia.org/wiki/Cubic_function) (3rd order polynomial) or [quartic](https://en.wikipedia.org/wiki/Quartic_function) equation (4th order polynomial) to get crucial information about the characteristics of some physical process or to develop an appropriate numerical scheme.
+These issues are regularly encountered when analyzing coupled dynamic systems described by three or four differential equations.
 One such example is a two-layer [Shallow Water Flow](https://en.wikipedia.org/wiki/Shallow_water_equations) (SWE), which is defined by four [Partial Differential Equations](https://en.wikipedia.org/wiki/Partial_differential_equation) (PDE).
 In two-layer SWE, the [eigenvalues](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) of the 4x4 flux matrix describe the speed of internal and external wave propagation.
-And, the eigenvalues of a 4x4 matrix correspond to roots of a characteristic 4th order polynomial.
+And, the eigenvalues correspond to roots of a characteristic 4th order polynomial.
 Similarly, SWE coupled with sediment transport are defined by three PDEs.
 In this case,  the eigenvalues of a 3x3 matrix correspond to roots of a characteristic 3rd order polynomial.
 There are many more examples where such computation is required.

-Roots of cubic and quartic equations can be computed by using [numerical methods](https://en.wikipedia.org/wiki/Numerical_method) or analytical expressions (so called [closed-form solutions](https://en.wikipedia.org/wiki/Closed-form_expression)).
+Roots of cubic and quartic equations can be computed using [numerical methods](https://en.wikipedia.org/wiki/Numerical_method) or analytical expressions (so called [closed-form solutions](https://en.wikipedia.org/wiki/Closed-form_expression)).
 Numerical methods are based on specific algorithms and provide only approximations to roots.
 [Root-finding algorithms](https://en.wikipedia.org/wiki/Root-finding_algorithm) (such as Newton's, secant, Brent's method, etc.) are appropriate for any continuous function, they use iterations but do not guarantee that all roots will be found.
-However, a different class of numerical methods is available for polynomials, based on finding [eigenvalues](https://en.wikipedia.org/wiki/Eigenvalue_algorithm) of the companion matrix of a polynomial.
+However, a different class of numerical methods is available (and recommended) for polynomials, based on finding [eigenvalues](https://en.wikipedia.org/wiki/Eigenvalue_algorithm) of the companion matrix of a polynomial.

 In Python, there are several ways to numerically compute roots of any polynomial; however, only two functions are generally recommended and used.
 First is a [Numpy](http://www.numpy.org/) function called `roots` which directly computes all roots of a general polynomial, and the second is also a [Numpy](http://www.numpy.org/) function from `linalg` module called `eigvals`, which computes eigenvalues of a companion matrix constructed from a given (characteristic) polynomial.

 On the other hand, analytical [closed-form solutions exist for all polynomials of degree lower than five](https://en.wikipedia.org/wiki/Abel%E2%80%93Ruffini_theorem), that is, for quadratic, cubic, and quartic equations.
 Although, the expressions for cubic and quadratic roots are longer and more complicated than for a quadratic equations, they can still be easily implemented in some computational algorithm.
 The closed-form solution for roots of cubic equations is based on Cardano's expressions given [here](https://en.wikipedia.org/wiki/Cubic_function) and [here](http://www.1728.org/cubic2.htm).
-Similarly, solution to the roots for quartic equations is based on Ferrari's expressions given [here](https://en.wikipedia.org/wiki/Quartic) and [here.](http://www.1728.org/quartic2.htm) A fast and optimized algorithm - [FQS](https://github.com/NKrvavica/fqs) - that uses analytical solutions to cubic and quartic equation was implemented in Python by the author and is publicly available [here](https://github.com/NKrvavica/fqs).
+Similarly, solution to the roots for quartic equations is based on Ferrari's expressions given [here](https://en.wikipedia.org/wiki/Quartic) and [here.](http://www.1728.org/quartic2.htm) A fast and optimized algorithm - [FQS](https://github.com/NKrvavica/fqs) - that uses analytical solutions to cubic and quartic equation was implemented in Python and made publicly available [here](https://github.com/NKrvavica/fqs).

 All computational algorithms were implemented in Python 3.7 with Numpy 1.15, and tests were done on Windows 64-bit machine, i5-2500 CPU @ 3.30 GHz.